fishcharlie/AmazonWebServicesEC2/README.md

 **What is it?**

 - Amazon Web Services (AWS) EC2 is a service provided by Amazon that allows you to easily create server instances.
-- These servers can be used to run Node.js apps, Rails apps, or many other things.
+- These servers can be used to host/run basically anything.
+For example you can use EC2 instances to host/run your Rails apps or Node.js apps.

 **Why AWS EC2?**

 - EC2 makes scaling your application and service very easy.
 Amazon makes this super simple with auto scaling groups and load balancers.
 - Amazon has a **TON** of resources.
 - AWS has a lot more features and services to help make your app even better.
+S3, DynamoDB, CodeDeploy, CloudWatch, Lambda are just a few of the many services AWS provides to help make deployment easier.

 **Setup**